 - Stay relevant by keeping atop social trends so you can pivot to places where your brand fits.

 Before we get started, please note that you must identify who your actual competitors are before doing a successful competitive analysis.
-When I asked the Director of Product Management at Compass, Karan Nischol, what he thought the single most important aspect (or technique) to consider when you’re doing a competitive analysis is, his recommendation was the following:
+When we asked the Director of Product Management at Compass, Karan Nischol, what he thought the single most important aspect (or technique) to consider when you’re doing a competitive analysis is, his recommendation was the following:

 “Make it customer backward, meaning focus on the customer and their pain point.
 This allows for a deeper and wider analysis, opening up the possibility of choosing competitors that may not be obvious.
 Ultimately, it’s all about the impact it has on the customer, regardless of the type of company or product.”